 In the most recent case of giving up I can’t claim that excuse.
 I’m currently reading, or not reading, two books by Raymond Tallis, The Black Mirror and Of Time and Lamentation.
 Both are about time and mortality, which are themes that I think a lot about.
 They are written from a humanist standpoint that I find congenial.
 On the face of it, Tallis is exactly the kind of writer I’m looking for.
 His books have received widespread respect and praise from reviewers and I can understand why.
 So why am I thinking of giving up?

 It isn’t that Tallis writes obscurely.
 In fact, the problem is almost the opposite.
 I’ve seen him described as a writer’s writer, which I think means he is a mannered stylist.
 He writes poetry as well as prose (and admits to a liking for ‘poetic prose’).
 Reading him is an aesthetic experience as well as an intellectual challenge.
 An added bonus, you might think.

 I got these books from The London Library.
-I’d expected there would be a waiting list for them, but to my surprise there wasn’t; and when I received the books I saw, again to my surprise, that they had only been taken out once or twice a year since their acquisition.
+I’d expected there would be a waiting list for them, but to my surprise there wasn’t; and when I received the books I saw, again with surprise, that they had only been taken out once or twice a year since their acquisition.
 So perhaps I’m not the only one to have given up.

 Part of the reason for this may have been identified by Andrew Brown in a review in The Guardian.
 He wrote: